redlibrarian/redlibrarian.github.io/_posts/2019-10-13-commmunity-value-worth.markdown

 "both-sidesism" at Halifax Public - is there to be disciplined, controlled, dictated to, not listened to or learned from.
-This is because the relationship of the library to its community is *not* one of value, but one of worth.
+This is because the relationship of the library to its community *cannot* be one of value, but must be one of worth.
 The library has *value* to its parent institution, but is supposed to be *worth something to* (and *worthy of*) its community.
 Because libraries are capitalist institutions, they can only understand, subscribe to, and